complexorganizations/dji-feed-analysis/README.md

 - DJI RC Pro

 #### Why are the other conrollers not supported?
-- DJI RC
+- DJI RC ***Includes Screen***

 #### Is it better to use android or ios?
 - Android has a bitrate of 5 while ios has a bitrate of 3.

 #### What settings should the DJI use?
-- Disable cache for videos
+- Disable cache for videos *Useless storage*
 - Enable subtitles for videos (location; gps cordnates)... post analysis.
 - Record in 4k 60fps; use the auto feature.

 Notes:
-- Use good wifi when using RTMP
+- Make sure you have 30 MBPS Upload & 30 MBPS Download when connecting to the RTMP server.